domrim/vmail-manager/README.md

 Install it with `pip3 install vmail-manager`

 ### manually
-Clone this git on your local machine and go into the directory.
+Clone this git or download the sources from pypi on your local machine and go into the directory.

 _Optional: Create a venv and activate it._